 Genetic screening

 As part of the evaluation process, you will also be required to do genetic testing via blood test or saliva sample.
-This helps ensure that embryos resulting from your eggs will lead to a viable pregnancy and that a child won't be born with severe disease.
+This helps increase the chance that embryos resulting from your eggs lead to a viable pregnancy and that a child won't be born with severe disease.

 In line with ASRM guidance, in most cases where carrying one copy of a particular gene won't impact the child themselves, you can still donate.